-This Accessibility Plan covers the period 1st September 2018 to 31st August 2021.
+This Accessibility Plan covers the period 31st August 2021 to 31 August 2023.
 It outlines the ways in which we plan to make our buildings progressively more accessible to disabled pupils, parents and visitors within the limitations of our setting.
 The Accessibility Plan is reviewed annually and whenever any significant physical or programme changes are being considered that may have an impact on access to our facilities.